Homer's Barbershop Quartet: Plot

 At the Springfield Swap Meet, Bart and Lisa notice Homer on the cover of an LP album.
 Homer tells the story of how he, Principal Skinner, Barney, and Apu recorded a barbershop quartet album in 1985, which catapulted them to national fame.

-In 1985, Homer, Skinner, Apu and Chief Wiggum entertained nightly at various Springfield community gigs, including Moe's Tavern, which was then called Moe's Cavern.
-An agent named Nigel offered to represent the group, but only on the condition that they replaced Wiggum; Homer did this by abandoning him on the side of the road in the forest.
-They held auditions for a fourth member, but had no luck until they heard Barney's beautiful Irish tenor voice in the men's room.
-After their first show as a foursome, they decided to name themselves "The Be Sharps".
+In 1985, Homer, Skinner, Apu and Chief Wiggum entertain nightly at Moe's Tavern, which was then called Moe's Cavern.
+An agent named Nigel offers to represent the group, but only on the condition that they replace Wiggum; Homer does this by abandoning Wiggum in a forest.
+The band holds auditions for a fourth member but have no luck until they hear Barney singing in a melodious Irish tenor voice in the men's room.
+After their first show as a foursome, they decide to name themselves "The Be Sharps."

-In the present, on the drive home from the swap meet, Homer brags that he sold his car's spare tire at the swap meet, when one of the tires blows out.
-While Marge walks twelve miles to the nearest gas station to get a new tire, Homer continues the story.

-Homer had little luck as a songwriter until Marge bought a "baby on board" bumper sticker, inspiring him to write a song by that title.
-The song "Baby on Board" was the lead single from the group's debut album, Meet the Be-Sharps, and became a hit.
-The Be Sharps performed at the Statue of Liberty's centennial in 1986, and won a Grammy Award for Outstanding Soul, Spoken Word, or Barbershop Album of the Year.
-At the ceremony, Barney met his hero David Crosby and Homer met George Harrison of the Beatles.
-That night, Homer called home to talk to Lisa and Marge and became disillusioned upon realizing how much they missed him.
+Homer has little luck as a songwriter until Marge buys a "Baby on board" bumper sticker, inspiring Homer to write a song called "Baby On Board".
+The song appears on the group's first album, Meet the Be Sharps, and becomes a hit.
+The Be Sharps perform at the Statue of Liberty's centennial in 1986 and win a Grammy Award for Outstanding Soul, Spoken Word, or Barbershop Album of the Year.
+At the ceremony, Barney meets his hero David Crosby and Homer meets George Harrison of the Beatles, though Homer is more interested in the brownie that Harrison is eating.
+That night, Homer calls home to talk to Lisa and Marge and realizes how much they miss him.
+Disillusioned, he gives his award statuette away as a tip to the unimpressed bellhop.